-Catherine is currently a Postdoctoral Fellow through the Center on Health Services Training and Research (CoHSTAR).
-She is working with Dr. Vince Mor in the Brown University Center for Gerontology and Health Care Research.
+Catherine was a Postdoctoral Fellow through the Center on Health Services Training and Research (CoHSTAR), working with Dr. Vince Mor in the Brown University Center for Gerontology and Health Care Research.

 What are your prior degrees, and from which institutions?

 BS, Physical Therapy, Quinnipiac College, Hamden, CT, 1999

 Combined MS and DPT, orthopedic specialization, MGH Institute of Health Professions, 2007